divadvo/iRPA-OrderManagement/docs/shipping_address.md

 ## Data Types

 The name, adress, zip, etc from the shipping address are currently stored in an array.
-Let's add better structure to that by using `Data Types` from iRPA.
+Let's add better structure to that by using `Data Types` from IRPA.
 These data types can store multiple variables and named fields, to represent more complex data structures.
 Let's create 2 data types: for a shipping address and a line item.